csoren/C64MEGA65/doc/cartridges.md

 Use the built in flasher that you can start with <kbd>P</kbd> from the EF3 menu to flash freezers.

-### Known issue: The buttons do not work as expected
+### Known issue (pre-2024 MEGA65): The buttons do not work as expected

+If you have a MEGA65 that was built in 2024 or later, all buttons are working as expected.
+Otherwise you can expect the behavior as described here.

 The EF3's <kbd>Reset</kbd> button does not work at all.
 The reason is that the MEGA65's R3 and R3A board's electronic cannot sense the reset signal of any